tgebarowski/mobile-warsaw-git-presentation/MobileWarsaw-Git.md

 #[fit] 😱

-- Cherry-pick is not a golden bullet
+- Cherry-pick is not a silver bullet
 - It generates new hash every time
 - Do not cherry-pick changes between develop, master and release- branches because git will treat those changes as independent, not related commits